Feather-Utilities/Feather-Admin/README.md

   All commands are located in the Command Bar.
 Use the Key `;` to toggle the Command Bar.
 The chat prefix is also `;`.
 The prefix is `;` by default. (obviously)

   ## License
-  This project is licensed under MIT
+  This project is licensed under GPL-3.0

   ## Questions
   If you have any questions about this project, please contact us directly on Discord.
 You can view more about Feather Utilities at https://github.com/Feather-Utilities.